-Every recursive function needs:
+Every recursive function needs two things:

 | Approach | Time | Space | When to use |